 - Risser A, et al. NSAID prescribing precautions.
 American Family Physician.
 2009;80:1371.

 - James AH, et al. Aspirin and reproductive outcomes.
 Obstetrical and Gynecological Survey.
 2008;63:49.

-- Briggs GG, et al. Drugs in Pregnancy and Lactation: A Reference Guide to Fetal and Neonatal Risk.
-9th ed.
-Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2011.
+- Briggs GG, et al. Aspirin.
+In: Drugs in Pregnancy and Lactation: A Reference Guide to Fetal and Neonatal Risk.
+10th ed.
+Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2015.

 - Lee MJ, et al. Headache in pregnant and postpartum women. http://www.uptodate.com/home.
 Accessed Sept.
 24, 2015.